From these honored dead we take increased devotion to that cause for which they gave the last full measure of devotion.

 The Telos of Techne

 Jonathan Franzen, the author of The Corrections and Freedom, gave the commencement address at Kenyon College the other day.
-He offered the graduating class some thoughtful experience about the profound difference between liking someone or something on Facebook and loving in the real world, among other things.
-Except here:
+He offered the graduating class some thoughtful experiences about the profound difference between liking someone or something on Facebook and loving in the real world, among other things.
+Excerpt here:

 "If you dedicate your existence to being likable, however, and if you adopt whatever cool persona is necessary to make it happen, it suggests that you’ve despaired of being loved for who you really are.
 And if you succeed in manipulating other people into liking you, it will be hard not to feel, at some level, contempt for those people, because they’ve fallen for your shtick.
 You may find yourself becoming depressed, or alcoholic, or, if you’re Donald Trump, running for president (and then quitting).